 Confluence + Trello

-Work often starts out as ideas or suggestions on a Trello board, if this sounds familiar to you, then consider bringing your Trello content into Confluence.
+Work often starts out as ideas or suggestions on a Trello board.
+If this sounds familiar to you, then consider bringing your Trello content into Confluence.

 You can choose to display a single Trello card that will allow a reader to easily get more context about your topic or navigate to that card directly showing all of its detail.
-You can also choose to add an entire board to a Confluence page, this can be useful if you’re running retrospectives on Trello and want to explore any of the topics raised.
+You can also choose to add an entire board to a Confluence page, which can be useful if you’re running retrospectives on Trello and want to explore any of the topics raised.

 If your team finds that they work more in Trello then you can also add the Confluence Power-up to Trello, link pages to cards, and comment directly on pages from Trello simplifying tool switching further.

 Confluence + Jira